 John Sollars, managing director of printer consumables superstore, Stinkyink.com, explains how to calculate your printer running costs

 Over a printer's lifetime, the running costs will generally dwarf the upfront purchase price.
-So if you're looking to buy a new printer, it's important to work out what it will cost to run before you make your purchase.
+So, if you're looking to buy a new printer, it's important to work out what it will cost to run the printer before making your purchase.

 Printer running costs, ink and toner

 Once you've determined your printer requirements and have some models in mind, you can start investigating printing costs.
 Begin by checking the cost of ink or toner cartridges.
 Manufacturers make their profits on these, so cheaper printers often have higher running costs.

 To roughly calculate the cost per page, divide the price of an ink or toner cartridge by the number of pages the manufacturer says it should cover.
 However, these figures can be unrealistic.
 Printer manufacturers base their figures on 5% of each printed page being covered in ink.
 In reality a full page of text is usually closer to 10%.

 The same problem affects any 'cost per page' figures that manufacturers quote, so always take these it a very large pinch of salt.

 Malware, fraud and other cyber threats can bring a small business to its knees.
 Protect your firm and its data with Kaspersky’s best-in-class security suite - save 40% today.

 Calculate the printer's cost per page